Optimal Phase-Insensitive Force Sensing with Non-Gaussian States

-The results of the FI optimization are presented in Fig.~\ref{Fig3}.
-For unitary state preparation, Fig.~\ref{Fig3}(a) shows that the achievable $\fisher_{\PhaseSpaceDispAmp}$ increases monotonically with $\TimeMax$ and decreases with $\PhaseSpaceDispAmp$. {The occupation number of the optimal probe state [Fig.~\ref{Fig3}(b)] exhibits qualitatively different behavior for $\PhaseSpaceDispAmp \leq 0.1$ and $\PhaseSpaceDispAmp = 0.2$, indicating a transition in the optimal control landscape of the metrological sensitivity~\cite{Beato2024}.
-This metrological transition is further illustrated in Figs.~\ref{Fig3}(c,d), which show the Wigner functions of the optimal states.
-For $\PhaseSpaceDispAmp \leq 0.1$, the optimal states are well approximated by number-squeezed cat states~\cite{deMatosFilho1996,Dodonov2002,Rojkov2024,Rousseau2025} (or moon states~\cite{Rousseau2025}, which arise as steady states of a driven-dissipative system~\cite{Rojkov2024}).
-Their excitation number distribution is given by
+The optimization results are summarized in Fig.~\ref{Fig3}.
+For unitary state preparation, Fig.~\ref{Fig3}(a) shows that $\fisher_{\PhaseSpaceDispAmp}$ grows monotonically with the total state preparation time $\TimeMax$ and decreases with $\PhaseSpaceDispAmp$.
+The occupation number [Fig.~\ref{Fig3}(b)] behaves qualitatively differently for $\PhaseSpaceDispAmp \leq 0.1$ and $\PhaseSpaceDispAmp=0.2$, signaling a metrological transition~\cite{Beato2024} (understood as qualitative change of the optimal probe state as a function of the relevant parameters), further illustrated via Wigner functions in Figs.~\ref{Fig3}(c,d).
+For $\PhaseSpaceDispAmp \leq 0.1$, the optimal probes are empirically well approximated by number-squeezed cat (moon) states~\cite{deMatosFilho1996,Dodonov2002,Rojkov2024,Rousseau2025}, with number distribution

-where the sign $\pm$ determines the parity, $\NumberCat = \CohDis^2 \tanh{\CohDis^2}$, and $\CohDis$ sets the state size.
-These states interpolate between cat states ($\FockScale \rightarrow 0$) and Fock states ($\FockScale \rightarrow \infty$), and consistently outperform Gaussian states under decoherence (cf. SM~\cite{SuppMat4}).
-Moon states remain optimal at $\PhaseSpaceDispAmp = 0.2$ for evolution times $\TimeMax / 2\pi \leq 0.8$, but for longer times they become suboptimal.
-They are then outperformed by at least 4-spaced states [Fig.~\ref{Fig3}(d)], including Fock states and their mixtures (e.g., a mixture of $\ket{15}$ and $\ket{11}$ at $\TimeMax / 2\pi = 1.6$).
-This crossover can be explained using the expansions in~\eqref{N-scaling} and~\eqref{parity-scaling}: for 2-spaced states and small $\PhaseSpaceDispAmp$, the $\mathcal{O}(\PhaseSpaceDispAmp^2)$ reduction in $\fisher_{\PhaseSpaceDispAmp}$ is negligible, but becomes significant at larger $\PhaseSpaceDispAmp$, favoring more widely spaced states.
-However, the optimization results show that 4-spaced or Fock states are harder to prepare via~\eqref{spin-boson} than moon states with the same occupation number.
-Only when $\PhaseSpaceDispAmp$ becomes sufficiently large do Fock states offer a practical advantage in both performance and preparation.
-To further illustrate this transition, Figs.~\ref{Fig3}(e,f) show the number distributions of the optimal states at $\PhaseSpaceDispAmp \leq 0.1$ and $0.2$, respectively.
+where $\pm$ sets parity, $\NumberCat=\CohDis^2\tanh{\CohDis^2}$, and $\CohDis$ sets state size.
+These interpolate between cat states ($\FockScale\to0$) and Fock states ($\FockScale\to\infty$), and consistently outperform Gaussian states under the same amount of decoherence (cf. SM~\cite{SuppMat4}).
+Their optimality is also supported by Eq.~\eqref{parity-scaling}, which shows that for nonzero $\PhaseSpaceDispAmp$, states with reduced variance $\Delta^2\NumberOperator$ perform better.
+At $\PhaseSpaceDispAmp=0.2$, moon states remain optimal for $\TimeMax/2\pi \leq 0.8$, but for longer times the optimization yields either Fock states or 4-spaced mixtures (e.g., $\ket{11}+\ket{15}$ at $\TimeMax/2\pi=1.6$).
+This indicates that FI’s dependence on $\PhaseSpaceDispAmp$ becomes important: at larger values, more widely spaced states are favored, with deviations from the bound~\eqref{bound} scaling as $\mathcal{O}(\PhaseSpaceDispAmp^4)$ [cf. Eq.~\eqref{N-scaling}].
+The emergence of moon rather than Fock states in the optimization further suggests they are easier to prepare with the same resources while considering their sensitivity.
+Only at sufficiently large $\PhaseSpaceDispAmp$ do Fock states provide a practical performance and preparation advantage.